fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/fixm-core.md

 to enforce syntax and content validation checks to ensure the data being exchanged is of high quality.
 This is addressed by **FIXM Applications**.

-## What is a valid FIXM Core usage?
+## What is a valid FIXM Core usage

 The general requirements for a valid **FIXM Core** usage are the
 following: